 I will not provide any forms of transportation.

-Do Find Your Own Support
+DO Find Your Own Support

-Just as addicted individuals are encouraged to find support, the same applies to loved ones and other family members.
-Al-Anon, personal therapy, support groups, online forums, or religious services each offer a sense of grounding and camaraderie.
-This allows for your expression, in a nonjudgmental space, and the ability to receive feedback, empathy, and even advice for your current situation.
+Participation in one of these groups allows for free expression in a nonjudgmental space, and it gives you the ability to receive feedback, empathy, and even advice for your current situation.
+You may also learn how to set boundaries with an addict in these groups.
 Ultimately, this can create healthier relationships with everyone in your life.

-Don’t Blame Yourself/Allow Yourself to be Blamed
+DON'T Blame Yourself/Allow Yourself to Be Blamed

 Parents often fall into a defeating trap of self-blame and self-loathing for their addict child’s problem.
 In turn, when they receive blame from their children directly (you‘re the reason I‘m this way) or (if you and dad hadn‘t gotten divorced, I wouldn‘t have ended up like this), it can only reinforce guilt.